networknext/next/docs/spin_up_other_relays_in_sao_paulo.md

 next setup latitude
 ```

-Wait a few minutes, and you should see the latitude relays are now online:
+Wait a few minutes, and you should see that both latitude relays are now online:

 <img width="1228" alt="next relays latitude online" src="https://github.com/user-attachments/assets/2204c446-58eb-4b55-98af-1c3659a415f8" />

 This is the general process for setting up manual relays in Network Next.

 1. Create the relay manually on the provider website or portal
-2. Do whatever you need to do to make it so the relay can be SSH'd into with ~/secrets/next_ssh.pub key
+2. Do whatever you need to do so you can SSH into the relay with `~/secrets/next_ssh.pub` key
-3. SSH into the relay via `next ssh [relayname]` and run the scripts/init_relay.sh manually
+3. SSH into the relay via `next ssh [relayname]` and run `scripts/init_relay.sh` manually
 4. Connect to the VPN
 5. Run `next setup [relayname]` locally
 6. Verify the new relay is up by running `next relays`